AMRoche/handbooker/opportunity/enemies.md

 **Talents**: None.

 **Abilities**: *Mechanical* (does not need to breathe, eat, or drink, and can survive underwater; immune to poisons and toxins), clockwork fragility (if the automaton suffers a Critical Injury, add +20 to the result).
-Some bird automata also have the *Flyer*ß ability (can fly, see page 100).
+Some bird automata also have the *Flyer* ability (can fly, see page 100).

 **Equipment**: *Fists or claws* (Brawl; Damage 5; Critical 3; Range [Engaged]; Disorient 2 or Vicious 1). *Can also be equipped with any form of weaponry, or custom plated armor, which will of course modify stats accordingly.*